erickzhao/lebrun-lab/src/pages/team/index.md

     name: 'Julien Boudreault, Ph.D.
 Candidate'
     photo: /img/julien.jpg
     position: grad
   - description: >-
-      * **Education **: PhD in Organic Chemistry, University of Normandie, France.

-      * **Current research :** Triple negative breast cancer is the most aggressive breast cancer subtype.
-While targeted therapies exist for the hormone receptor-positive breast cancer subtypes, there are no approved targeted treatments for TNBC.
-Following surgery, chemotherapy and radiotherapy remain the only options for treatment of TNBC.
-My project aims at developing novel potent CDK4 inhibitory compounds that can effectively target and eliminate CSCs likely to be therapeutically beneficial and may provide rationale for using a new type of targeted therapy in TNBCs patients
-    email: karine.pasturaud@mail.mcgill.ca
-    name: 'Karine Pasturaud, Ph.D.'
-    photo: /img/karine.jpg
-    position: postdoc
-  - description: >-
       **Education : **PhD in Experimental Medicine, University of McGill, Canada.